NRI Wedding Planning — USA

 Most Indian vendors accept international wire transfers (SWIFT) from US bank accounts.
 Wise and Remitly are popular lower-fee alternatives.
 Panigrahana offers a consolidated payment model — you make milestone payments to us and we handle all vendor disbursements in India.
 This significantly simplifies your financial management and eliminates the need to maintain 15 separate wire transfer relationships.

-Air India operates non-stop from JFK–Delhi, Chicago O'Hare–Delhi, and SFO–Delhi — the most convenient options for East and West Coast guests.
-For Goa or Bangalore, guests connect through Delhi or Mumbai (domestic leg under 2 hours).
-Emirates via Dubai, Etihad via Abu Dhabi, and Qatar via Doha are popular for competitive pricing.
+Air India flies nonstop from New York (JFK and Newark), San Francisco, Chicago O'Hare and Washington Dulles to Delhi and Mumbai — the most convenient options for East and West Coast guests.
+For Goa, Bengaluru or Kochi, guests connect through Delhi or Mumbai (domestic leg under 2 hours).
+One-stop options also run via Gulf hubs — Emirates via Dubai, Etihad via Abu Dhabi, Qatar Airways via Doha — and European hubs such as Lufthansa via Frankfurt or British Airways via London.
 Book 4–6 months in advance for wedding-period travel in peak season (Oct–Feb).

 Yes.
 Panigrahana structures every US-based client around exactly this model.
 Days 1–3: venue and catering.
 Day 4: decor.
 Days 5–6: outfitters.
 Days 7–8: family alignment.
 Days 9–10: final sign-off.
 Everything else — communication, approvals, material selections — happens remotely before and after your trip via our async workflow.